BY KAPULEI FLORES

 Through documenting different cultural events, ceremonies, and movements I have had the privilege of having my work and my story of photography and Mauna Kea be featured in Teen Vogue, Buzzfeed News, Vox, Ms. Magazine’s 25 under 25, and more.

-I have helped to put together a series of exhibits as well as having my work featured in exhibits like Indigenous Photograph and Photoville.
+I have helped to put together a series of exhibits as well as having my work featured in exhibits like Indigenous Photograph, Photoville, and Illuminative.
 As of now I work for Mauna Kea Education and Awareness (MKEA), run the @protectmaunakea Instagram, as well as having my own photography account called @kapzphotography.
-Through photography and social media, I have been able to highlight different phenomenal native leaders who continuously work to protect our land and people.
+Through photography and social media, I have been able to highlight different phenomenal native leaders and communities who continuously work to protect our land and people.

 10 YOUNG ASIAN AMERICAN AND PACIFIC ISLANDER ACTIVISTS YOU SHOULD KNOW